 Dennis Hobbs is Vice-President, Client Services at Eisen Consulting Group.
 His organization offers career transition support to those who have recently found themselves out of work and are often in a state of shock.
-He's someone you meet right after you're hit with the news that your services are no longer required.
+He’s someone you talk to right after you’re hit with the news that your services are no longer required.

-With over a decade of career-coaching experience, here are Hobbs' five key strategies for dealing with job loss:
+With over a decade of career-coaching experience, here are Hobbs’ key strategies for dealing with job loss:

 1. Take some time off (if you can) and de-stress